SPIP

 }

 Internal links (assigned the spip_in class) are coloured orange, but they also inherit the underlining specified by <a>.
-Any other links, including those not generated by SPIP, will display in green and underlined.
+Any other links, including those not generated by SPIP, will display in green and be underlined.

-It’s important to note a fundamental property on style sheets at this point: graphical styles are applied in sequence from the most generic to the most specific.
+It’s important to note a fundamental property of style sheets at this point: graphical styles are applied in sequence from the most generic to the most specific.
 This allows you specify a general behaviour for elements and only modify the characteristics for a smaller subset of elements.
 This cascading inheritance is what gives such great strength to the use of stylesheets in general.